everettbu/Calendar-DSL/README.md

 ```
 git clone 'https://github.com/hmc-cs111-spring2023/artifact-everettbu.git'
 ```
 3. Open input.txt and add your event information.
-Make sure to only add one event per line.
+Only add one event per line.
 4. Open a terminal window and navigate to the project directory.
 5. Run the application:
 ```